-Name of related party The extent the investee relies on the Company for its business Braingensis Biotechnology Co., Ltd. No specific business relationship Genepharm Biotech Corporation No specific business relationship BioHopeKing Corporation Collaborating with the Company to develop and commercialize drugs BioFirst ForSeeCon Corporation Collaborating with the Company to develop and commercialize ophthalmic medical devices (referring to Note 4, Collaborative Agreements) BioFirst Corporation Loaned from investee and provides research and development support service Rgene Corporation Collaborating with the Company to develop and commercialize drugs BioLite Japan K.K.
+Name of investee The extent the investee relies on the Company for its business Braingenesis Biotechnology Co., Ltd. No specific business relationship Genepharm Biotech Corporation No specific business relationship BioHopeKing Corporation Collaborating with the Company to develop and commercialize drugs ForSeeCon Corporation Collaborating with the Company to develop and commercialize ophthalmic medical devices (referring to Note 4, Collaborative Agreements) OncоЗ BioPharma, Inc. Collaborating with the Company to develop and commercialize single-herb botanical drug for treatment of certain diseases (referring to Note 4, Collaborative Agreements) BioFirst Corporation Loaned from investee and provides research and development support service Rgene Corporation Collaborating with the Company to develop and commercialize drugs BioLite Japan K.K.
 Prepaid investment for a Joint Venture